zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 An “oral surgeon,” which is also one of the things that Sadie says she does, is a person who specializes in cutting open the mouth an d the jaws in surgery.
 A “surgeon” (surgeon) is a general term for a doctor that takes a knife and usually cuts a hole in you in order to make you better – at  least, we hope they make you better.
 Because Sadie lives in a small town, not on ly does she sometimes do work related to the work of a periodontist and an o ral surgeon, but she also acts as an “orthodontist.”

-An “orthodontist” (orthodontist) is a dentist who m ake sure that your teeth are straight,  that they stand in a straight line – usu ally so that your teeth look better, although sometimes people need to have their teeth straightened because they’re so crooked it causes other problems.
+An “orthodontist” (orthodontist) is a dentist who make sure that your teeth are straight,  that they stand in a straight line – usu ally so that your teeth look better, although sometimes people need to have their teeth straightened because they’re so crooked it causes other problems.
 It’s n ot unusual for parents to take their teenagers to an orthodontist if their teeth a re somehow not quite straight, and that just happens naturally.
 It’s not that the teenager has done anything wrong.

 Gordon says, “Wow, that’s a lot of dental knowledge  to keep up on.”
 The phrasal verb “to keep up on” something means to be informed  about, to have the latest news about.
 We of course want our doctors and denti sts to keep up on the latest research – the latest and most current information about what they do – so they give us the best possible treatments.
 Sadie says, “ I don’t mind,” meaning I am not bothered by the fact that I have to keep up on all these different areas of dentistry.